Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 - ML models: TBD (depending on the current stage)
 - Data from wearable sensors (accelerometers, gyroscopes)
 - VS Code and Jupyter Notebooks for development and experimentation

-## 📌 Why this matters to me

-I go to the gym often and this project hits that sweet spot between **technical growth** and **personal interest**.
-It helped me level up for professional skills and knowledge, gaining practical experience that I can apply to similar challenges in my career and future projects, all while staying deeply engaged.

----

-> This repo isn’t about perfection — it’s about progression.

-Every commit is part of the learning journey.

----

-## 📝 Credits & Inspiration